 National champs and perennial league championship contenders, our CatholicU Cardinals deﬁne the term “successful student-athletes.”
 From a history of college football greatness to the development of an intercollegiate sports program now supporting 25 Division III teams, the Cardinals have always been at the forefront.

-Our women's lacrosse team claimed another Landmark Conference Championship last year (they've won 11, including the last six straight).
+Our women's lacrosse team has claimed 13 Landmark Conference Championships, including eight straight.
 No matter the sport, as a proud Cardinal, you will join the ranks of athletic greats — whether you’re in the game or cheering from the sidelines.

 But our high regard for the value of athletics is about more than victories.
 We structure our athletic programs to maximize their contribution to student development, knowing that sports help foster qualities that are vital in life: hard work, resilience, cooperation, respect for others, and leadership.